-Arnold played an important role in my early travels to then-Czechoslovakia, and he's likely to come up in future stories on my blog.
+Arnold played an important role in my early travels to Czechoslovakia, and he's likely to come up in future stories.
 It’s time to introduce him here.

-To set the stage, I need to go back to Vienna in the mid-1980s, when I was a newly minted, wannabe journalist fresh out of graduate school.
-My first real job in journalism was as a reporter for a small research and publishing outfit called "Business International."
-I started out at the company’s headquarters in New York, but was quickly transferred to their Austrian office, which was responsible for covering stories coming out of Central & Eastern Europe.
+To set the stage, I need to go back to Vienna in the mid-1980s, when I was a newly minted journalist fresh out of grad school.
+My first job in journalism was as a reporter for a small research and publishing outfit called "Business International."
+I started out at the company’s headquarters in New York, but was quickly transferred to their Austrian office, which was responsible for covering stories out of Central & Eastern Europe.

 That suspicion was perhaps not so misplaced.
-Vienna in the 1980s was not the bright, prosperous, playful city it is today, so popular with tourists and compilers of all those "World's Best Places to Live" lists.
+Vienna in the 1980s was not the bright, prosperous city it is today, so popular with tourists and compilers of those "World's Best Places to Live" lists.
 It was a relatively grim place, situated just 30 minutes' drive west of Bratislava and wedged firmly -- geographically, politically, culturally, and psychologically -- between East and West.

-It's no surprise, then, that they were all convinced we were spies.
+It's no surprise, then, they were all convinced we were spies.

 For no obvious reason, I was assigned Czechoslovakia as my country.
 Though I didn’t speak Czech or Slovak, I knew enough of the language to thumb my way through the country’s statistical yearbook or the dusty pages of the hard-line, Communist-party newspaper “Rudé právo.”
 I didn’t mind the choice of country, though.
 I loved going to Prague.

-In the 1980s, of course, traveling to Eastern Europe involved more than simply hopping a train or plane.
-The first step was to try to get an entry visa from the country’s embassy in Vienna.
-The Czechoslovak embassy, at the time, was (and still is) located in a distant suburb and only open on certain days of the week, and on those days only until noon.
+In the 1980s, traveling to Eastern Europe involved more than simply hopping a train or plane.
+The first step was to get an entry visa from the country’s embassy in Vienna.
+The Czechoslovak embassy, at the time, was located in a distant suburb and only open on certain days of the week, and on those days only until noon.
 The line for getting a visa was long, and when the doors of the embassy slammed shut for the day, there was no choice but to come back and try another time.

-Back at the office, to prepare for the trip, the secretaries were working the telex machines (this was still a couple years before emails and faxes), to arrange transportation and, crucially, a week of lodging at one of the handful of hotels in Prague where visiting journalists were permitted to stay.
-All of the hotels were overpriced and stuffed with bugging equipment and counterespionage agents whose job it was to watch over guests from the West.
-During my time at the company, I became very familiar with the (surprisingly shabby) halls of the Intercontinental, Ambassador, and Esplanade hotels in Prague, all of which are still going strong today.
+Back at the office, to prepare for the trip, the secretaries were working the telex machines (this was still a few years before emails and faxes), to arrange transportation and, crucially, a week of lodging at one of a handful of hotels in Prague where visiting journalists were permitted to stay.
+All of the hotels were stuffed with bugging equipment and counterespionage agents whose job it was to watch over guests from the West.
+During my time at the company, I became familiar with the (surprisingly shabby) halls of the Intercontinental, Ambassador, and Esplanade hotels in Prague, all of which are still going strong today.
 (You can read about my experiences at the Intercontinental here.)

-All of these stringers who were working for Business International at the time had similar official “origin” stories.
-They all presented themselves as former communists who had somehow fallen afoul of the regime, but who were nevertheless permitted to work part-time for Western publications like ours.
+All of the stringers who worked for Business International at the time had similar official “origin” stories.
+They all presented themselves as former communists who had somehow fallen out favor with the regime, but who were nevertheless permitted to work part-time for Western publications like ours.
 They all seemed to be hard-bitten guys in their fifties or sixties (or looked it) and were all surprisingly well-connected.
 We speculated among ourselves whether they might be spies, but no one seemed to know for sure.
 It was an uncomfortable subject for us to bring up with management.
-I am pretty sure our company would never have knowingly hired an active intelligence agent from the other side.
+I am pretty sure Business International would never have knowingly hired an active intelligence agent from the other side.

-I was painfully naïve at the time, but even then I didn’t totally buy the “disgraced communist” story 100 percent – at least not in Arnold’s case.
+I was painfully naïve at the time, but even then I didn’t totally believe the official story that these guys were all dissidents -- at least not in Arnold’s case.
 On a couple of occasions, in 1987 and 1988, Arnold had invited me over to his villa for dinner in the northern Prague suburb of Kobylisy.
-The graceful size of Arnold’s place, the quality of the furnishings, and the pretty views from his back terrace out over Prague’s Old Town in the distance didn’t totally jibe with the official backstory of a disgraced man on the outs.
+The graceful size of Arnold’s place, the quality of the furnishings, and the pretty views from his back terrace out over Prague’s Old Town in the distance didn’t totally jibe with his official backstory of a disgraced man on the outs.